driessnack/Driessnack/index.md

 excerpt: "About Me..."
 ---

-I am a nurse researcher who focuses on the importance of family stories, especially for children.
-I am particularly interested in the wisdom of grandmothers!
+I am a nurse researcher at OHSU in the School of Nursing.
+I focus on the important role of family stories and having a strong intergenerational self.
+It turns out that knowing 'who' you are from is really important and can increase one's resiliency.
+Want to find learn more?
+CLICK HERE

 ## Current Interests and Projects: